Milwaukee Theft Attorney

 • Innocent – The ultimate defense is that you didn’t actually commit the offense.
 We can find and use evidence, such as an alibi and video surveillance, to prove that you weren’t there while someone was committing the crime.

 The defense we use in your case will depend on the specifics of the case.
-We can call key witnesses to the stand to testify that you didn’t commit the crime or were somewhere else when the theft occurred.
+Additionally, we can call key witnesses to the stand to testify that you didn’t commit the crime or were somewhere else when the theft occurred.
 We could locate crucial evidence to discount evidence the prosecutor presents during the trial.
 We can also prepare arguments that put doubt in the juror’s minds and show that the prosecution’s case does not prove guilt beyond a reasonable doubt.

-We’ve been defending Wisconsin clients for over 25 years.
-We will fight relentlessly to get the results you need so you don’t face unfair penalties or serve a sentence for a crime you didn’t commit.
-Our Wisconsin theft and burglary attorneys will provide dependable and aggressive legal representation from start to finish of your case.
+Our legal team has been defending Wisconsin clients for over 25 years.
+Our law office will fight relentlessly to get the results you need.
+You don’t face unfair penalties or serve a sentence for a crime you didn’t commit.

-If you’re facing conviction of theft or another crime in Wisconsin and want to hire someone who will fight for your freedom and future, call Hart Powell, S.C. at (414) 271-9595 for an initial consultation.
+Facing charges or conviction of theft or another crime in Wisconsin and want to hire someone who will fight for your freedom and future?
+Call a theft attorney in Milwaukee from Hart Powell, S.C. at (414) 271-9595 for an initial consultation.
+Our Wisconsin theft attorneys will provide dependable and aggressive legal representation from start to finish of your case.

 Written by Michael Hart & Craig Powell

-Last Updated : January 17, 2024
+Last Updated : November 19, 2024